-In the field of Data Center services, competition from Data Center operators may attract customers away from us or make it more difficult for us to attract new customers.
+India has become a fast growing Data Center hub pursuant to a massive and growing internet userbase, explosion of data, and establishment of a favorable environment through the Government's Digital India initiative which provides some advantages to investors like accessibility of land and raw material, worldwide connectivity via submarine cables in cities like Mumbai and Chennai, skilled workforce, economic power supply and strategic geographic position from global perspective.
+This has increased the competition of Data Center business as result of which we may find it difficult for us to attract new customers.
 If competitors are more successful than us in the market, it could be difficult for us to retain and/or acquire customers.
 Furthermore, once customers cease using our services and choose another service provider, it may require substantial efforts in terms of cost and time to re-acquire such customers, and despite spending on such customer acquisition or retention, we may be unsuccessful in retaining such customers.